Updated on June 17th, 2019 by Josh Arnold

 Source: Investor presentation, page 5

 Part of that is by design, as seen in the slide above from a recent investor presentation.
-Home Depot has been investing in its store capabilities and in grabbing market share from the likes of Lowe’s (LOW) and others by investing in price.
+Home Depot has been investing in its store capabilities and in grabbing market share from the likes of Lowe’s Companies (LOW) and others by investing in price.
 Essentially, that means Home Depot is reducing prices on certain items to become more competitive.
 This drives traffic and comparable sales, but at the expense of margins.

 We don’t expect gross margins to drive any sort of meaningful gains in the coming years as the company’s strategy specifically limits margin expansion.
 While a lack of gross margin growth can be a headwind to earnings growth, it is clearly working for Home Depot, as the company continues to drive high rates of profit growth, in part thanks to this strategy.

-Home Depot’s share count was also 3.9% lower year-over-year as measured by its average outstanding diluted shares for the fourth quarter.
+Home Depot’s share count was also 4.5% lower year-over-year as measured by its average outstanding diluted shares for the first quarter.
 Home Depot has been buying back shares on a huge scale for years as it produces far more cash than it can use to invest in the business.
 This has been a steady tailwind to earnings-per-share growth and we expect that will remain the case for years to come.

 Management guided for ~$10.03 in earnings-per-share, based upon another $5 billion being spent on share repurchases.
 That’s good for just over 2% of the float at today’s share price, so repurchases will once again be a small tailwind to earnings-per-share growth.